 Only in Malta, you can take a twenty-minute ferry ride to its smaller, but even more beautiful sister, island Gozo and have the most relaxing, peaceful time with unbelievably good food and gorgeous beaches.
 Visiting Gozo is one thing that everyone must do at least once in their lifetime!

 Buses in Malta are unreliable.
 I could tell you hundreds of stories, like that time I was on a bus and it broke down in the middle of nowhere.
 I had to wait another few hours for another one coming.
-Or when the bus I was waiting for simply never passed by… In this sense, Malta could be a challenge!
+Or when the bus I was waiting for simply never passed by… In this sense, being an expat in Malta could be a challenge!
 Get yourself ready for some crazy bus drivers, late buses, and mad traffic!
 Just have patience!

 Before and After